Our Favorite Classic Lowcountry Recipes

 According to John Martin Taylor―author of Hoppin' John's Lowcountry Cooking and arguably the foremost authority on the region's cuisine―this area stretches along the South Carolina coast from the Savannah River in Georgia north to Pawley's Island.
 Inland it encompasses about 80 miles of low-elevation land.

-Think saltwater marsh and Spanish moss hanging from live oaks and you're thinking Lowcountry.
+Think saltwater marsh and Spanish moss hanging from live oaks, and you're thinking Lowcountry.

 The Lowcountry teems with aquatic life, and for centuries local cooks have turned to the water for culinary inspiration.
 Crabs, shrimp, fish, and oysters form the basis of any traditional menu, and seafood dishes are offered at every meal.

 Rice, grits, and the produce of the coastal plain also play an instrumental role in Lowcountry cooking.
 Rice was introduced by happenstance in the late 17th century and immediately began to thrive in the lush climate.
-Although rice cultivation ended after the Civil War, it has reemerged in the past two decades.
+Although rice cultivation ended after the Civil War, it has reemerged in recent decades.
 Whether served as a simple side or cooked with tomatoes and other vegetables to make pilau (pronounced PER-low), rice is integral to the region's meals.

 The next time you're in Charleston or any of the small towns and islands along the coast of South Carolina, be sure to try one of the following dishes and enjoy a taste of the Lowcountry.